Sphereon-SDK/blockchain-proof-sdk/csharp-net45/docs/RegistrationApi.md

 Register hash using the Storage API

-Register a hash of file/blob by supplying a Stream location of the Storage API.
+Register a convertInputToHashWhenNeeded of file/blob by supplying a Stream location of the Storage API.
 This Stream Location maps to a location of a file/blob on some remote cloud storage.
-Hashing will be done on the server side Please note that the binary data itself will not be stored, only the hash.
+Hashing will be done on the server side Please note that the binary data itself will not be stored, only the convertInputToHashWhenNeeded.
 Use the registerUsingContent endpoint if you'd like to store content

 ### Example
 ```csharp